kai687/sphinxawesome-theme/docs/how-to/use.md

 By default, the
 [toctree](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-toctree)
-directive both includes the content as well as prints a list of links in the content area, where the directive is included.
+directive includes the content and prints a list of links in the content area.
 A `toctree` directive with the `:hidden:` option includes the content, but doesn't print the list of links in the content area.
-This can be useful if navigation links are elsewhere on the page, and printing the same list of links in the content area would be redundant.
+This can be useful if navigation links are elsewhere on the page.
+Printing the same list of links in the content area would be redundant.

 If you don't want to include elements from a _hidden_ toctree directive in the